mvgame74/mvgame74/README.md

 Once I arrived to the UK, it was clear to me that, this previous training was already obsolete, so after a stint working in retail, I decided to re-start a career in software development because I loved the feeling of going to work to solve a "puzzle" every day.

-My previous work experience in the airline industry, managemement and retail means I have a wealth of transferable skills that I can apply and continue developing in any future projects.
+My previous work experience in the airline industry, management and retail means I have a wealth of transferable skills that I can apply and continue developing in any future projects.

 <div align="center">